TeamOpenwrt/temba/README.md

 @dyangol provided great help contributing with templates, configurations, bugfix and reviewing ideas here implemented

-The original idea is from @yanosz and its repository https://github.com/yanosz/mesh_testbed_generator
+The original idea is from [@yanosz](https://github.com/yanosz) and its repository https://github.com/yanosz/mesh_testbed_generator

+The inspiration to do the ruby on rails form app comes from chef.libremesh.org, thanks [@aparcar](https://github.com/aparcar)